 WHO WE ARE

-Mature trees were transplanted on the property in 1939, and the towering sycamores lining the driveway are a hallmark of the estate to this day.
-Drumore Estate features an absolutely breathtaking wedding aisle, as brides ascend stairs from the mansion to make their entrance through the Formal gardens.
-To the left of the Fountain garden, the unmatched view stretches across the Susquehanna River valley as far as the eye can see.
-The sunsets at Drumore Estate are simply stunning.
+Mature trees were transplanted on the property in 1939 and the towering sycamores lining the driveway are a hallmark of the estate to this day.
+Drumore Estate features a breathtaking wedding aisle for brides to ascend stairs from the mansion to make their entrance through the Formal Gardens.
+To the left of the Fountain Garden, the bucolic view stretches across the Susquehanna River Valley.

-John F. Steinman later made additions to the property to refine its entertaining abilities, such a porch areas, the first outdoor swimming pool in Lancaster County, and later the indoor pool located in what is now the Orangery so that he could continue his swimming regimen into his old age.
-Other local Steinman family properties include Conestoga Gardens and the Pressroom Restaurant, adjacent to Steinman Park where a statue honors John F. Steinman and his brother, James Hale Steinman.
+John F. Steinman planned the property with entertaining in mind.
+There are numerous patios, balconies, porches, pools, and fountains nestled in the Formal Gardens.
+Other local Steinman family properties include Conestoga House and Gardens and the Pressroom Restaurant adjacent to Steinman Park where a statue honors John F. Steinman and his brother, James Hale Steinman.
 John F. Steinman loved Drumore Estate and lived here until he died in 1980.